Skip to main navigation Skip to main content Skip to page footer

 How does the heat transfer surface change as the filling level decreases?

-The heat transfer surface of the vacuum dryer changes with the fill level.
-In this case, the mixing chamber consists of a cone with a cylinder attached to it.
-In the following derivation, the heat transfer area is calculated for the case where the filling volume is smaller than the conical part of the mixing dryer.
-First, the filling height hFK in the cone is calculated:
+The heat transfer area of the vacuum dryer varies with the fill level.
+In this case, the mixing chamber consists of a cone topped by a cylinder.
+The following derivation calculates the heat transfer area for the case where the fill volume is smaller than the conical section of the mixing dryer.

-- The average temperature difference between the heating medium and the mixture is the same.
+• The average temperature difference between the heating medium and the mixture is the same.

 How long does the drying process take in the large-scale plant?